 Any questions relating to these areas should never be used.
 Some examples are "Where are you from originally?" (national origin), "Where do you go to church?" (religion), "How old are you?" (age), or "Do you intend to have children?" (pregnancy).
-You also want to avoid how you phrase things: "We are looking for a recent college graduate" (age) or "young and energetic" (age) or "Man's work" (gender).
-Questions like this should be avoided even during small talk.
+You also want to avoid how you phrase things: "We are looking for a recent college graduate" (age) or "young and energetic" (age) or "man's work" (sex).